zhoujianling/PointCloudUtilities/README.md

 end_header
 ```

-Secondly, you need to define a class to describe your point cloud.
+Secondly, you need to declare a class to describe your point cloud.
+Decorate the getter with an annotation \@PcuElement.
+Make sure the name and type of field is corresponding to your ply header.
 ```java
 class YourPointCloud {
     private List<float[]> points = new ArrayList<>();